barbaracalderon/notes-on-javascript/10_DOM.md

 To make the window pop up, we're going to click on either Open Modal Button and the reaction will be to remove the "hidden" class from the classList property of the DOM.

-It seems the DOM creates a list of all classes available to manipulate.
-When we remove the "hidden" class, it means it becomes visible because that "hidden" class (and also CSS state) is no longer reachable.
+*PS: It seems the DOM creates a list of all classes available to manipulate.
+When we remove the "hidden" class, it means it becomes visible because that "hidden" class (and also CSS state) is no longer reachable.*

 Now the window appears.